 - Navy Grog - This is the tiki culture's take on one of the oldest mixed drinks.
 Not every Navy Grog recipe requires orange juice, but at least one modern interpretation does.

-- Soul Kiss - If you want to take the great orange-vermouth combination into the world of whiskey, this is the recipe for you.
-It's fancy, easy, and a great sipper.
+- Heart and Soul Cocktail - If you want to take the great orange-vermouth combination into the world of whiskey, this is the recipe for you.
+It's fancy, easy, and great sipper.

 OJ Punch Recipes